knpuniversity/symfony4/knpu/ep3-doctrine/failed-migrations.md

 php bin/console doctrine:migrations:migrate
 ```

 And we are good!
-Next, let's *finally* activate Timestampable.
+Now, back to Timestampable!